demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 >|---|---|---|---|---|---|---|
 >| test-ip | /subscriptions/xsoar-subscription/resourceGroups/xsoar-resource-group/providers/Microsoft.Network/azureFirewalls/test-ip | eastus | /subscriptions/xsoar-subscription/resourceGroups/xsoar-resource-group/providers/Microsoft.Network/virtualNetworks/test-v-n/subnets/AzureFirewallSubnet | Alert | 189.160.40.11 | Updating |

 ### azure-firewall-network-rule-collection-create
 ***
-Create network rule collection in firewall or policy.
+Create a network rule collection in a firewall or policy.
 The command will return firewall or policy rule collection resource information.
 One of the arguments 'firewall_name' or
       'policy' must be provided.

 #### Base Command